 A traditional yurt or ger is a portable, round tent covered with skins or felt and used as a dwelling by nomads in Central Asia’s steppes.

-So, Which Investment Property Do I Buy Now?
+So, Which Types of Investment Properties in the USA Do I Buy Now?

 Now that you know what types of homes are available on the market, you need to narrow it down to this.